jnozzi/cocoadev.com/markdown/FactoryMethod.md

 If     [super init] returns     nil, you don't reassign self, and so self is not nil, you do your initializations, and probably explode in a violent fashion (*much as the Alien would*).
 You need to introduce a variable to store either the new value returned by     [super init], or the old value of     self for comparison.

 ----
 If     [super init]==nil, then     self!=[super init] and you raise the exception (well, except if     self is also already nil, but then it is fine... but it should probably not happen!).
 However, if     [super init]==nil, it should probably not raise an exception, but rather set     self to     nil too and return it.
-There could be another debate about how often     [super init]==nil and what to do with it. --General/CharlesParnot
+There could be another debate about how often     [super init]==nil and what to do with it. --CharlesParnot

 ----